Faseeha001/Git/Git Basic commands.md

-# Welcome to GitHub! #
+# Welcome to Git! #

 ## Introduction##
-GitHub is a web-based platform used for version control and collaboration on projects.
-It provides tools for developers to manage code repositories, track changes, and collaborate with others on software projects.
+Git is a popular version control system used to track changes in source code during software development.
+It is widely used by developers to collaborate on projects and manage code repositories efficiently.

+This README provides an introduction to using Git on Linux, including installation instructions and common commands.

 ## Getting Started with GitHub ##
 If you're new to GitHub, here are some basic steps to get started: